HumzahAliQazilbash/web-map/README.md

-Interactive map to show the protected areas in Brazil.
+Interactive map made using Mapbox GL JS to show the protected areas in Brazil.
 Click on area to see category and the area it covers.

 Please follow the link below: